IvanYu327/advent-of-code/README.md

 # advent-of-code-2021

-my attempts at advent of code 2021 https://adventofcode.com/
+My attempts at advent of code 2021 https://adventofcode.com/

+This was my first time doing AOC and it was a lot of fun!
+I didn't solve every problem but definitely learned a lot about crunching big numbers and using algorithms for problems where brute force would that weeks to run.

-Stars: 38
+Stars: 39 / 50

 | Day | Part 1 | Part 2 |
 | --- | :----: | :----: |